raganwald/raganwald.github.com/_posts/2015-06-17-functional-mixins.md

 We can't really do the same thing with simple mixins, because all of the properties in a simple mixin end up being mixed into the prototype of instances we create by default.
 For example, let's say we want to define `Coloured.RED`, `Coloured.GREEN`, and `Coloured.BLUE`.
 But we don't want any specific coloured instance to define `RED`, `GREEN`, or `BLUE`.

 Again, we can solve this problem by building a functional mixin.
-Our `Mixin` factory function will accept an optional dictionary of read-only mixin properties:
+Our `FunctionalMixin` factory function will accept an optional dictionary of read-only mixin properties:

 {% highlight javascript %}
-function Mixin (instanceBehaviour, mixinBehaviour = {}) {
+function FunctionalMixin (instanceBehaviour, mixinBehaviour = {}) {
   function mixin (target) {
     for (let property of Object.getOwnPropertyNames(instanceBehaviour))
       Object.defineProperty(target, property, { value: instanceBehaviour[property] })